microsoft/containers-toolkit/docs/About/Uninstall-Nerdctl.md

 ## DESCRIPTION

-To uninstall Nerdctl, the Nerdctl directory is deleted and Nerdctl is removed from the environment path.
+To uninstall nerdctl, the nerdctl directory is deleted and nerdctl is removed from the environment path.

 ## EXAMPLES

 ### Example 1

-Uninstall Nerdctl from the default path.
+Uninstall nerdctl from the default path.

 ```powershell
 PS C:\> Uninstall-Nerdctl